throneless-tech/bitpart-dashboard/README.md

 Run `npx auth secret` to create a random value for Auth.js.
 See [their docs](https://authjs.dev/getting-started/installation?framework=next-js) for more info.

-Add the following to your `.env.local` file:
+Add the following to your `.env.local` file (remember, you will also have a separate `.env` file with other vars):

 ```
 NEXTAUTH_SECRET="thisisarandomsecret0123456789="
-SESSION_SECRET="thisisanotherrandomsecret0123456789="
+SESSION_SECRET="thisisanotherrandomsecret0123456789=" // FIXME  do we need this?
 ```

 ### Attach the databse